 Please keep in mind that these methods may not work in all the Linux distributions for a specific reason that I explain in the next section.

-There is no universal key shortcuts for copy paste in the Linux terminal.
+There are no universal key shortcuts for copy-paste in the Linux terminal.
 Here’s why!

 The keybindings for copy-pasting are dependent on the terminal emulator (commonly known as terminal) you are using.